metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 .invoke()?;
 ```

-3. **Unfreeze and remove the FreezeDelegate Plugin**
+3. **Thaw and remove the FreezeDelegate Plugin**
-At the end of the instruction, unfreeze the asset and remove the FreezeDelegate plugin so the asset is `free` and not controlled by the `update_authority`
+At the end of the instruction, thaw the asset and remove the FreezeDelegate plugin so the asset is `free` and not controlled by the `update_authority`

 ```rust
 UpdatePluginV1CpiBuilder::new(&ctx.accounts.core_program.to_account_info())